AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :guilabel:`Find xrefs in comments`

-    Try to find references to entities in comments and generate links to them when generating the documentation.
+    Tries to find references to entities in comments and generate links to them when generating the documentation.

 .. _Coverage_Analysis_Preferences: